 Colleges Turn to Campuswide Bans of Fraternity, Sorority Parties

-When a 16-year-old girl reported having been raped by two men at a John Hopkins University fraternity party last week, the university moved quickly to punish the chapter.
-Neither the victim nor the men are believed to be affiliated with Sigma Alpha Epsilon or the university, but John Hopkins said the incident was related to underage drinking at the off-campus house, and placed the chapter on interim suspension.
+When a 16-year-old girl reported having been raped by two men at a Johns Hopkins University fraternity party last week, the university moved quickly to punish the chapter.
+Neither the victim nor the men are believed to be affiliated with Sigma Alpha Epsilon or the university, but Johns Hopkins said the incident was related to underage drinking at the off-campus house, and placed the chapter on interim suspension.

 “We are in discussions about additional steps we can and must take in light of last weekend’s reported incident in order to protect the safety and well-being of our students and our visitors,” Kevin Shollenberger, the university’s vice provost for student affairs, said in an email to John Hopkins students.